flolai/bbk_chromosome6/cgi-biocomp2/db/README.md

 =================================

 Description
 This directory contains the python code to access the MySQL database.
 It connects to the MySQL database using PyMySQL and executes a MySQL query based on data from the BLAPI.
 It returns information from matching entries in the database to the blapi as either a dictionary, or list of dictionaries.

-Connecting to Chromosome 6 Database
+Connecting to Chromosome 6 Database:
 The Chromosome 6 genbank entries are held in a MySQL database. (see create DB for information on database).
 The dbapi connects to the database using PyMySQL library.
 Database connection parameters are held in the config file (cgi-biocomp2/config.py).

 Functions

-The dbapi contains two functions
+The dbapi contains two functions:

 getEntry(accession)
 This function takes accession number from the blapi and returns accession number, gene identifier, protein product, chromosome 6 location, protein sequence and dna sequence from the genbank database as a dictionary

 Input: